2020 Artosphere Festival Orchestra Musician Information

 Venues: Walton Arts Center, Fayetteville, Arkansas and Crystal Bridges Museum of American Art, Bentonville, Arkansas

 Travel: Travel to and from Northwest Arkansas is the responsibility of each participating musician.
 Additional cartage is available for bass, cello, tuba, and harp, and will be determined on a case-by-case basis.
 Round trip ground transportation will be provided for all musicians from XNA regional airport to Fayetteville.
 Round trip ground transportation from TUL, Tulsa International airport, will be provided with specific shuttle departure times from TUL TBD.

-Lodging and meals: Musician lodging will be provided by the festival at The Chancellor Hotel.
+Lodging and meals: Musician lodging will be provided by the festival at The Graduate Hotel and Mount Sequoyah Retreet Center.
 Musicians should expect to share a double queen bed hotel room.
 Single rooms will be available but the number is limited.
 Room assignments will be coordinated between individual musician and festival staff and confirmed prior to arrival.

 Each musician will receive a meal stipend based on length of stay during the festival.
 This amount will be provided as part of musician compensation and will be available on the day of arrival.

 Orchestra Concert Dress: Black suits with black shirts for men, no tie required.
 Black dresses or Black slacks with black blouses with long sleeves for women.
 No short skirts, no sleeveless dresses.